eagereyes/eagereyes.org/blog/2018/ieee-vis-2018-viscomm-visinpractice-beliv-best-papers.md

 ---
 title: "IEEE VIS 2018, Part 1: VisComm, VisInPractice, BELIV, Best Papers"
-description: "The&nbsp;IEEE VIS conference&nbsp;is the most important outlet for academic research.
+description: "The IEEE VIS conference is the most important outlet for academic research.
 This year's conference took place in Berlin, Germany.
-Here is a report on some of the most interesting (to me, anyway) papers, events, and developments, in three parts.&nbsp;"
+Here is a report on some of the most interesting (to me, anyway) papers, events, and developments, in three parts. "
 date: 2018-10-29 19:40:02
 tags: conference, IEEEVIS
 featuredImage: https://media.eagereyes.org/wp-content/uploads/2018/10/IMG_0271.jpg